dch42/mtg_query/README.md

  • Colors: ['Black', 'White']
  • Set: Ravnica Allegiance (RNA)
 ╔════════════════════════════════════════════════════════════════════════════════════╗
-║                                Devour Flesh {1}{B}                                 ║
+║                              Liliana's Triumph {1}{B}                              ║
 ╚════════════════════════════════════════════════════════════════════════════════════╝

-                                   Instant - Common
+                                  Instant - Special

-Text: Target player sacrifices a creature, then gains life equal to that creature's
-toughness.

-Flavor Text: His twisted mind concluded that if he was what he ate, and he wanted to
-stay human, . . .
+Text: Each opponent sacrifices a creature.
+If you control a Liliana planeswalker, each opponent also discards a card.

+Flavor Text: Her triumph came not from escaping her death, but in claiming her
+independence.

  • CMC: 2
  • Colors: ['Black']
- • Set: Gatecrash (GTC)
+ • Set: Time Spiral Remastered (TSR)
 Press `ENTER` to return to card list, `CTRL+C` to quit
 ~~~